doccano/doccano-client/README.md

 # doccano client

-A simple client wrapper for the doccano API.
+A simple client for the doccano API.

 ## Installation